amanzi/amanzi/test_suites/verification/flow/richards/steady-state/unconfined_seepage_1d/amanzi_unconfined_seepage_1d.rst

 Capabilities Tested
 -------------------

-This one-dimensional flow problem  tests the Amanzi implementation of spatially-varying recharge and drain boundary conditions in an unconfined aquifer.
+This one-dimensional flow problem tests the Amanzi unsaturated (Richards) flow process kernel with spatially-varying recharge and drain boundary conditions in an unconfined aquifer.
 Capabilities tested include:

+  * steady-state flow
-  * variably-saturated flow in unconfined aquifer and adjoining vadose zone
+  * variably-saturated flow in unconfined aquifer with adjoining vadose zone
-  * spatially-varying recharge and drain boundary conditions
+  * spatially-varying recharge/drain (Cauchy) boundary conditions
-  * mass conservation on a non-orthogonal grid
+  * mass conservation
+  * non-orthogonal mesh

 For details on this test, see :ref:`about_unconfined_seepage`.